Girls Talk (Elvis Costello song): Music video

 A music video was produced for the song.
 It features Edmunds and Rockpile playing on the roof of the Warner Brothers Records building in Midtown Manhattan as well as assorted shots of people walking through Manhattan.

 Critical reception

+"Girls Talk" has seen critical acclaim since its release.
+In a 1979 article, The New York Times wrote of Edmunds' version, "Mr. Edmunds tackles the sort of airy pop lyricism that is Mr. Lowe's specialty with consummate taste and skill."
+The Miami Herald opined in 1980, "When Edmunds did 'Girls Talk,' he stole the song away from Costello and made it his own."
+AllMusic referred to the Edmunds take as a "classic" in a retrospective review.

-Stewart Mason of AllMusic gave the song a positive review restrospectively, complimenting the tone of "suppressed menace", and saying that "it features some of his sharpest lyrics of the era".
+Costello's version has also attracted acclaim.
+Stewart Mason of AllMusic gave the song a positive review retrospectively, complimenting the tone of "suppressed menace", and saying that "it features some of his sharpest lyrics of the era".
 In addition, Debra Rae Cohen of Rolling Stone said that although Edmunds' version was "cocky [and] rowdy", "Costello restores the tune's paranoiac underpinnings with the nervous quaver of his voice and soft keyboard parts that echo like footfalls".
+Musician Aimee Mann included Costello's version on her list of "songs that made her," commenting, "I used to cover 'Girls Talk' live for a while.
+I was so crazy about that song."